getbrevo/brevo-node/docs/ExternalFeedsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ExternalFeedsApi();
+var apiInstance = new Brevo.ExternalFeedsApi();

-var createExternalFeed = new BrevoNode.CreateExternalFeed(); // CreateExternalFeed | Values to create a feed
+var createExternalFeed = new Brevo.CreateExternalFeed(); // CreateExternalFeed | Values to create a feed

 apiInstance.createExternalFeed(createExternalFeed).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);